 As a law student, Chris took courses in Comparative Law, International Election Principles, Securities Regulation in Europe, Comparative Corporations, European Internet Law, and Islamic Law.
 He served as President of the International Law Society, an associate on the Honor Council and a Student Bar Association representative.
 During the summer after his first year of law school, Chris served as the first legal intern for International Bridges to Justice in Cambodia and assisted in opening IBJ’s Phnom Penh office.
 He also participated in the William & Mary Summer Study Program in Madrid, where he studied International and European Law with outstanding European scholars.

-Before law school, Chris served as an Intelligence Analyst with the United States Army in Kirkuk, Iraq and as a missionary in Goiania, Brazil.
+Before law school, Chris served in the United States Army in Kirkuk, Iraq and as a missionary in Goiania, Brazil.